appcelerator/amplify-tooling/packages/amplify-cli-auth/README.md

 ### `logout`

-Log out all or specific accounts from the AMPLIFY platform.
+Log out all or specific accounts from the Amplify platform.

 Alias: `revoke`